Elections Technology: Recording and Tabulating our Votes Correctly

 Since 2014, however, the recognized best practice for election auditing is to conduct audits before certification that verify the machines identified the correct winners (not just spot-checks that confirm a few machines counted correctly.)
 These audits, sometimes called “risk-limiting audits”, or RLAs, use well-tested statistical formulas to enable election officials to make sure they’ve identified the right winners.
 Endorsed the the Presidential Commission on Elections Administration in 2014, and promoted by the federal Elections Assistance Commission and Department of Homeland Security, the method is gaining popularity.
 Colorado elections officials fully implemented the method in 2017, with Rhode Island and Virginia close behind, and other states moving ahead with plans to use it.

 Go to any town, village, city, or county offices after any election.
-If you ask to observe the canvass (the procedure during which election officials review the results before they declare them final) you will see no election auditing.
+If you ask to observe the canvass (the procedure during which election officials review the results before they declare them final) you will notice that they check only that the computers counted the correct number of ballots, and that they just trust the vote totals.

-Call your municipal and county clerk today and tell them “No more unverified election results!”
+Call your municipal and county clerk today and tell them “Verify before you certify!”

 More information: